TianyouDai/QA-Knowledge/README.md

   - Insert checkpoint
   - split parameters into action parameter and split data into data table
 - Product – production
-  - Put it into framework after making sure everything is running well
+  - Put it into framework after making sure everything runs well

 ### Types of Object Repository: local and global